 11. Your lawn and garden need to be pet-safe

 Fertilizers, insecticides and herbicides might make your garden the envy of the neighborhood, but you never know what your dog will put in his mouth or try to eat.
 Lawn chemicals get on their paws and fur, and from there it’s just one lick away.

 It’s best to avoid these types of products in areas your dog uses.
-Check to make sure you aren’t growing plants or berries that are poisonous to your dog, too.
+Check to make sure you aren’t growing plants or berries that are poisonous to your dog (see ASPCA list).
 Many common garden plants can be poisonous to dogs, including: